 Everything you do on the internet is being logged.
 We're here to help you retain your privacy & help you stay anonymous, by protecting you against mass surveillance.

 Discover privacy-oriented online services, including email providers, VPN platforms, DNS providers, and more.

-Discover privacy-respecting modern web browsers that have countless privacy and security features built in to them.
+Discover privacy-respecting modern web browsers that have countless privacy and security features built in.

-Discover a plethora of high quality & open source software to protect your privacy and keep your online data secure.
+Discover a plethora of quality & open source software to protect your privacy and keep your data secure.

 Your current operating system may be collecting information from you behind your back.
 See privacy-first alternatives.